atsign-foundation/at_demos/sshnp_docker_demo/README.md

 ## Quick Start

+Same as [Getting Started](#getting-started) but a lot quicker.

+1. Put your @sshnp atKeys in `sshnp/keys` and @sshnpd atKeys in `sshnpd/keys`

-1. Open a new terminal and start the sshnpd docker container
+2. Open a new terminal and start the sshnpd docker container

 ```sh
 cd sshnpd ; ./docker-build.sh
 ```

-2. In the sshnpd docker container:
+3. In the sshnpd docker container:

 Change `@client` and `@device` accordingly